Editorial Review

 LL-37: The Dual-Role Host Defense Peptide

-However, LL-37 simultaneously exerts potent anti-inflammatory effects through LPS neutralization.
-The peptide binds lipopolysaccharide with high affinity (Kd approximately 40 nM), preventing LPS from engaging TLR4 and initiating the inflammatory signaling cascade.
-In a study published in Journal of Clinical Investigation (2001), LL-37 reduced LPS-induced TNF-alpha production by macrophages by up to 90% when administered concurrently with the endotoxin.
-This LPS-neutralizing capacity is particularly relevant in sepsis research, where endotoxin-driven cytokine storms represent a primary cause of organ failure.
+A study in Journal of Clinical Investigation (2001) found that LL-37 reduced LPS-induced TNF-alpha production by macrophages by up to 90%.
+This occurred when LL-37 was given alongside the endotoxin.
+This LPS-neutralizing ability is especially relevant in sepsis research, where endotoxin-driven cytokine storms cause organ failure.

 Get Peptide Research Updates